billk-FM/HEC-Commander/ChatGPT Examples/18_Selection_of_AC_Prompts.md

 # Selection of Prompts from Anthropic's Claude
 Link to Source: [Anthropic's Prompt Library](https://docs.anthropic.com/claude/prompt-library)

 Anthropic published a really great prompt library, so I ported a selection of the most useful ones into a set of invite-only GPT's.
-They are only accessible from this page, with attribution, so that GPT+ users can also utilze them seamlessly.
+They are only accessible from this page, with attribution, so that GPT+ users can also utilze them seamlessly.  _To save the GPT in your sidebar, click the GPT Name in the upper left hand corner, then click "Keep in Sidebar"_

 ### Direction decoder
 Transform natural language into step-by-step directions.